THE GUILT OF MOTHERS by Peter Nolan Smith

 “I will.”
 Refusing my mother was impossible and I changed my shirt and put on a tie.
 It felt like a garrote.

 “Better?”
 I asked in the kitchen.
-My father was seated at the table in his best suit.
+My father sat at the table in his best suit.

 “Much better.”
 She smiled with triumph and kissed my cheek.
 “You’re a good boy.”